Before generating a language, you can add custom words to the Add and remove words. Use the format English word : part-of-speech

 Derived words are words that are built out of other words.
 For example, “government” is made up of the root verb “govern” and the affix “-ment”.
 We are able to simulate these kinds of words in the Derived words field.
 The format is new word : part-of-speech = existing word-AFFIX.TAG

-Vulgar has various default affixes already populated in the Add or modify affixes feild.
-You can create brand new affixes in this feild.
+Vulgar has various default affixes already populated in the Add or modify affixes field.
+You can create brand new affixes in this field.
 For instance, Vulgar does not automatically create an affix for the opposite of something, as in English’s “un-” prefix.
 So you may choose to create this affix in Add or modify affixes:

 The affix tag name can be whatever you want, but it must be in capitals (to distinguish it from a regular word) and can optionally have numbers or a full stop.

 = Random means Vulgar will randomly create the affix for you.
 You can now use -OPPOSITE on words in the Derived words box:

 Be creative with affixes!
 Maybe your language uses affixes for things instead of full words, like:

 Affixes can be stacked on each other:

 In this scenario, QUALITY.OF.BEING first changes “happy” to “happiness”, next the OPPOSITE affix is added.

 If the root word you’re trying to pull from the dictionary has two possible parts-of-speech (such as “laugh” as a verb and “laugh” as a noun), you can specify the part of speech like this:

 Instead of using = Random, you can define what your custom affixes actually are in the following format: